cloudbitvps/developers.scalingo.com/markdown/apps.md

 ### Free usage limit

-You can only have 3 applications without having defined [a payment method](https://my.scalingo.com/apps/billing).
+You can only have 1 application without having defined [a payment method](https://my.scalingo.com/apps/billing).

 ||| col |||